SuperSodaSea/Textcat/README.md

 # Textcat: Text data formats library

 Textcat is a module of *The Cats Project*.
-It is designed to be a collection of parsers and serializers for various text data formats.
+It is designed to process text data.

 CI | Status
 :---: | :---: